 All of these guest characters and legacy tributes play just as they do in the games they originated from.
 Nyx can fly with multiple jumps in a semi-Kirby style flutter, “Mario” Aban can stomp enemies and throw fireballs, Curly Brace has her machine gun and booster, “Fighter” Aban has a shoryken, hadouken, and tatsumaki senpuu kyaku, and so forth.
 Their cut scenes and music fit them all perfectly too.
 Cave Story fans will definitely want to finish the campaign mode as Curly, as her story appears to fit perfectly in the larger narrative of that game’s world.

-The same goes for the The Lost Levels mode, an extended re-imagining of the themes of campaign mode but with longer levels that appear specifically designed to maximize the fun of the multi-player while giving you the opportunity to pull in some more coin.
+The same goes for the The Lost Levels mode, an extended re-imagining of the campaign but with longer levels that appear specifically designed to maximize the fun of the multi-player.
 You get 101 lives here, and no continues, so the tension is turned up a bit, though there are fewer stages in total than in campaign mode.
 Stages here are longer than in campaign mode, but shorter than Tower of Nannar, offering a more densely packed series of opportunities for unlockable characters to use their special abilities to their fullest.
-Also, secret tip -- if you want to change who you're playing as in Tower of Nannar or The Lost Levels, hit L or R to scroll through your options.
-After you die or get to the next level, you'll start as the character you selected.
+Also, secret tip — if you want to change who you’re playing as in Tower of Nannar or The Lost Levels, hit L or R to scroll through your options.
+After you die or get to the next level, you’ll start as the character you selected.

-Sadly, the Wii U version isn't all it could be at the moment.
-There is no off-tv play, a few bugs that cause the game to freeze (though you won't lose any progress), and there's limited controller options for multi-player (only the Wii U Pro Controller and Gamepad are currently supported).
-That's all going to change in a soon-to-be released patch, but if you were shooting to play the game with friends but don't have a Wii U Pro Controller, you may want to get the game on Xbox One, PS4, or Steam instead.
-Personally, I think the Wii U version is still worth it just for that Mario costume (he even has a secret hammer attack!), but that's a matter of opinion.
+Sadly, the Wii U version isn’t all it could be at the moment.
+There is no off-tv play, a few bugs that cause the game to freeze (though you won’t lose any progress), and there’s limited controller options for multi-player (only the Wii U Pro Controller and Gamepad are currently supported).
+That’s all going to change in a soon-to-be released patch, but if you were shooting to play the game with friends but don’t have a Wii U Pro Controller, you may want to get the game on Xbox One, PS4, or Steam instead.
+Personally, I think the Wii U version is still worth it just for that Mario costume (he even has a secret hammer attack!), but that’s definitely not going to be true for everybody.

 There are a few other things that may bother people depending on their tastes.
 Playing through single player campaign again with new characters can feel a little less rewarding, as the golden skulls have been replaced with coins, and once you’ve collected a coin with one unlockable character, it wont be there when you play through with the others.
 In general, the 1001 Spikes in-game economy can feel a little unbalanced, as you can get the most coins for playing through later levels in the campaign with a new character, and not so many coins for playing the other modes.